awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Task definitions are split into separate parts: the task family, the IAM task role, the network mode, container definitions, volumes, task placement constraints, and launch types\.
 The family and container definitions are required in a task definition, while task role, network mode, volumes, task placement constraints, and launch type are optional\.

+You can use these parameters in a JSON file to configure your task definition\.
+For more information, see [Example task definitions](firelens-example-taskdefs.md)\.

 The following are more detailed descriptions for each task definition parameter\.

 ## Family<a name="family"></a>